Schmudus/INDX-for-Sovol-SV08max/README.md

 THE FILES IN THIS REPOSITORY OR THE USE OR OTHER DEALINGS IN THE FILES IN THIS REPOSITORY.
 THE FILES IN THIS REPOSITORY ARE OPEN SOURCE.

+## Config files
+Files and config are still in work but some parts can be used as example how it works.
+Installed latest
+- Kalico
+- Axiscope
+- Shake 'n' tune
+- Sonar
+- Timelapse
+- INDX configuration files (INDX is implemented in Kalico, no installation necessary)

 ## Links
 https://www.bondtech.se/indx-by-bondtech/ </br>
 https://github.com/BondtechAB/INDX </br>